-You upgraded your iPad to iOS 9 and now when you connect it to your PC/Mac, it doesn’t charge.
+You upgraded your iPad to the latest iOS version and now when you connect it to your PC/Mac, it doesn’t charge.

 Nailing it down to one specific part of the charging equation is hard but once you do that, you can fix the problem and charge your iPad faster.

-They changed things in iOS 7.
+Apple changed things in the latest iOS version.
 When you connect a duplicate/fake cable to your iPad – to charge or to transfer data/sync etc. – your iPad is going to show you a warning saying that the cable is not supported.